imixs/imixs-workflow/src/site/markdown/engine/plugins/analysisplugin.md

 <img src="../../images/analysisplugin.png"/>

 The first measuring point 'P1' will measure the total processing time for a ticket.
-The second measuring point 'P2' will measure the duration of the processing time for the solving.
+The second measuring point 'P2' will measure the duration of the processing time (in seconds) for the solving.

 All measuring points will be also logged into the txtWorkflowActivityLog in the comment section.